JimLynchCodes/Triplex-Testing-Guidebook/README.md

 ## Part 8: Frequently Asked Questions

 <div name="Q1"></div>
 ### Q1.
-Why is it wrong to treat low level step definitions like unit tests?
+Is it wrong to treat low level step definitions like unit tests?

 <div name="Q2"></div>
 ### Q2.
 Do I need to use acceptance tests?